About Gord

 A calling shaped by science and nature

 In my 20s I researched bee diseases; in my 30s I built and ran a large scale commercial bee farm; in my 40s I returned to research with a food focus.
-Since my 50s, and now into my 60s, I’ve practiced acupuncture while still keeping honey bees.
-Recently I have been fostering habitat for Alberta’s indigenous solitary bees.
+Since my 50s, and now into my 60s, I’ve practiced acupuncture while still keeping honey bees, and more recently, fostering habitat for Alberta’s indigenous solitary bees.

 My family and community remain central to who I am, but work has always been its own calling.
 I don’t see myself retiring — this work keeps me curious, engaged and fulfilled.
-Each step has taught me something about resilience, renewal, and how our choices shape our “healthspan” —the vitality to engage in life and keep doing the things that matter most to each of us over the years.
+Each step has taught me something about resilience, renewal, and how our choices shape our health.
+This same approach helps me engage in life and stay connected to what matters most — in myself and in others.

 What patients can expect